Skip to content

 While the AES key exists in our cache chat logs are decrypted automatically.
 After that decryption has to be done by customer.

-First install the required dependencies and either use the installed command line tool or create your own script with the python library.
+First install the required dependencies and either use the installed command line tool or create your own script with the Python library.

 Installing dependencies